DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-6_the_quick_start_guide.md

 ![Circle Added](images/2-4/02-CircleAdded.png)

-> 1. The Circle.ByPointandRadius Node in the Library
+> 1. The CircleByPointandRadius Node in the Library
 2. Clicking the Node in the Library adds it to the Workspace

 We also will need **PointByCoordinates**, **Number Input**, and **Number Slider** Nodes.